glance

 Conclusion

-Retail isn’t just about transactions—it’s about delivering value, personalization, and inspiration at every touchpoint.
+It delivers value, personalization, and inspiration at every touchpoint.
 AI empowers retailers to do this with unprecedented speed, scale, and precision.
 As we move toward a future shaped by generative AI, real-time decision-making, and immersive discovery, brands that embrace intelligent retail will outpace their competition.

-Q: What is AI in retail?
+1. What is an example of AI in retail?

 Download the Glance AI app now